Tag: abigail spanberger

 Finally, encouraging as this 2025 blowout is, next year will be very challenging for Democrats, who must reject complacency.
 Younger white males must still be won over.
 As Ilyse Hogue of Speaking With American Men (SAM) observed, Trump’s absence from the ballot may indeed have helped Democrats a bit by discouraging the most hostile young males from voting at all.

-“The online machine that backed him in 2024 was disillusioned and fragmented,” Hogue told me, as key influencers turned against him and showed little interest in these off-year elections.
-“While this is obviously great news that [young men] are gettable – and misogyny is not an overwhelming driver in their decision making, I don’t want Democrats to get too comfortable.”
+“The online machine that backed him in 2024 was disillusioned and fragmented,” Hogue told me, as key influencers turned against Trump for various reasons and showed little interest in the off-year elections.
+“While this is obviously great news that [young men] are gettable – and misogyny is not an overwhelming driver in their decision making -- I don’t want Democrats to get too comfortable.”

 Joe Conason is founder and editor-in-chief of The National Memo.
 He is also editor-at-large of Type Investigations, a nonprofit investigative reporting organization formerly known as The Investigative Fund.
 His latest book is The Longest Con: How Grifters, Swindlers and Frauds Hijacked American Conservatism (St. Martin's Press, 2024).